monishes/Housing-Price-Prediciton/README.md

 This Project predicts the Housing Prices according to various factors such as Crime Rate, Number of Rooms, Size, Tax rate etc.

-This project uses the Boston House-Price Datset f Harrison, D. and Rubinfeld, D.L.
+This project uses the Boston House-Price Datset of Harrison, D. and Rubinfeld, D.L.
 'Hedonic prices and the demand for clean air', J. Environ.
 Economics & Management, vol.5, 81-102, 1978.
 Used in Belsley, Kuh & Welsch, 'Regression diagnostics ...', Wiley, 1980.